youngsikkk/youngsikkk.github.io/index.md

 ## Work experience

 ### Freelance Software Engineer, Lavoro (Nov.
 2023 - Feb.
 2024)
-* Developed a smart store website for a cafe
+* Developed a smart store website for a cafe.
 * Contributed to improving product accessibility and optimizing the website for search engines.

 ## Team Project experience